tanmay-pathak/wordle/readme.md

-# tudle
+# Wordle with Friends

-tudle is a fun Wordle clone.
+This is a fun Wordle clone.
 It features team play, leaderboards, and more!
 This app is built using Next.js, Convex, and Clerk, and it's deployed on Vercel.

 ## Features